Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 Figure~\ref{fig:phase_spiral_and_alpha_LZ} shows the $Z$-$V_Z$ phase plane for the three regions marked with lines in Fig.~\ref{fig:L-plot}.
 The left and right panel contains stars in the $2000 < L_Z/$\,kpc\,km\,s$^{-1} < 2200$ and $2400 < L_Z/$\,kpc\,km\,s$^{-1} < 2600$ ranges respectively.
 Both these regions show weak and/or almost dissolved phase spiral patterns.
 The middle panel, which corresponds to the $2200 < L_Z/$\,kpc\,km\,s$^{-1} < 2400$ range, shows a clear, single-armed, phase spiral pattern.

 Our model contains a parameter for the amplitude, or strength, of the phase spiral pattern ($\alpha$).
 Figure \ref{fig:phase_spiral_and_alpha_LZ} shows the amplitude of the phase spiral as a function of angular momentum in the bottom panel.
 There is a peak at $L_Z \approx 2300$ kpc\,km\,s$^{-1}$, which is what we expected from Fig.~\ref{fig:L-plot} and the top row of Fig.~\ref{fig:phase_spiral_and_alpha_LZ}.
 The shaded region in the plot is between the 84th and 16th percentiles.
 These are used to show the statistical uncertainties in the model.
 The systematic uncertainties are expected to be larger.
 The jagged part between $L_Z \approx 2000$\,kpc\,km\,s$^{-1}$ and $2100$\,kpc\,km\,s$^{-1}$ are examples of the modelling procedure finding an alternate solution.
 By visual inspection, we can conclude that the phase spirals found at these points are not the best fits.
-The line rises in the high end of the plot, indicating another peak beyond $L_Z = 2600$\,kpc\,km\,s$^{-1}$.
+The line rises at the high end of the plot, indicating another peak at or beyond $L_Z = 2600$\,kpc\,km\,s$^{-1}$.
 This seems to correspond to ``$V_Z$ feature 2'' in Fig.~\ref{fig:L-plot} and the bifurcation discussed by \cite{mcmillan_disturbed_2022}.
+The data in Fig.~\ref{fig:phase_spiral_and_alpha_LZ} is limited to stars with less than $ |22.5|$\,km\,s$^{-1}$ in Galactocentric radial velocity, which represents $\sigma/2 $ (one half standard deviation) of the velocity distribution.
+In this way, we can select only stars on dynamically cold orbits (close to circular).
+We do this because we want to compare our results against those of \cite{li_dissecting_2020} who investigate the strength of the phase spiral in stars on hot or cold orbits in the solar neighbourhood.
 The bottom plot contains points based on bins that are 1000\,pc by $30^\circ$.
 These bins are centred on the guiding centre radius corresponding to that angular momentum.
 Because the bins are $30^\circ$ wide, we are measuring phase spirals with rotational angles over a ${\sim}70^\circ$ range, as large as that seen in Fig.~\ref{fig:spiral_spin}.